ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 Before making any changes, the tool automatically creates a backup of your Dynasty save.

-If anything goes wrong, simply restore the backup manually by replacing the modified save with the backup copy.
+If anything goes wrong, simply restore the backup manually by RENAMING IT TO THE ORIGINAL NAME and replacing the modified save with the backup copy.

 ---

 # Usage

-1. Close College Football 27.
+1. Make sure your dynasty save is not open in-game.
 2. Launch the Jersey Renumber Tool.
 3. Select your Dynasty save.
 4. Confirm the selected Dynasty.
 5. Wait for processing to complete.
+6. Feel free to scroll through and review changes within the tool.
-6. Launch the game.
+7. Launch the game.

----

-# Requirements

-- EA Sports College Football 27
-- Windows
-- Dynasty save files

 ---